wushouhe/cosmos-sdk/docs/spec/staking/definitions and examples.md

 illustrate it with an example.

 Let's consider 4 validators p1, p2, p3 and p4, and assume that each validator
-has bonded 10 Atoms to a bonded pool.
+has bonded 10 Atoms to the bonded pool.
 Furthermore, let's assume that we have issued initially 40 global shares, i.e., that `share-to-atom-exchange-rate = 1 atom per share`.
 So we will set `GlobalState.BondedPool = 40` and `GlobalState.BondedShares = 40` and in the